-On April 2, 2019 the Humboldt County Board of Supervisors passed a 45-day moratorium on cultivation of industrial hemp (Ordinance No. 2624) to protect the public health, safety and welfare pursuant to the provisions of Government Code Sections 25123 (d) and 65858.
-During the term of this Interim Urgency Moratorium Extension Ordinance, including any extensions hereto, the existing moratorium is hereby extended six months from the date of adoption on the following:
+In order to protect the public health, safety and welfare and pursuant to the provisions of Government Code Sections 25123 (d) and 65858, during the term of this ordinance, including any extensions hereto, a moratorium is hereby placed on the following:

 - A. Cultivation of Industrial Hemp by any person or entity for any purposes, which is expressly prohibited in all zoning districts in the unincorporated area of the County.
-Additionally, during this interim ordinance, including any extension hereto, "Established Agricultural Research Institutions" as defined in FAC Section 81000, will similarly be prohibited from cultivating industrial hemp for agricultural or academic research purposes. - B. Acceptance of any application for or issuance of a registration, permit or entitlement, or approval of any type, that authorizes the establishment, operation, maintenance, development or construction of

-Certified copy of portion of proceedings; meeting on any facility or use for the purpose of the cultivation of Industrial Hemp in the unincorporated area of the County.
+Additionally, during this interim ordinance, including any extension hereto, "Established Agricultural Research Institutions" as defined in FAC Section 81000, will similarly be prohibited from cultivating industrial hemp for agricultural or academic research purposes. - B. Acceptance of any application for or issuance of a registration, permit or entitlement, or approval of any type, that authorizes the establishment, operation, maintenance, development or construction of any facility or use for the purpose of the cultivation of Industrial Hemp in the unincorporated area of the County.

 SECTION 4.
 Effective Date.

-Pursuant to Government Code section 25123, subdivision (d), this moratorium extension ordinance shall become effective immediately upon adoption.
+Pursuant to Government Code section 25123, subdivision (d), this urgency ordinance shall become effective immediately upon adoption.

 SECTION 5.
 Enforceability.

 Violations of this ordinance shall constitute a public nuisance and may be enforced and abated through any available remedy provided by the Humboldt County Code or other law.

 SECTION 6.
 Expiration.

-This moratorium extension ordinance shall be of no further force or effect upon the expiration of six months from the date of adoption, unless extended in accordance with Government Code Section 65858.
+This moratorium shall be of no further force or effect upon the expiration of forty-five (45) days from the date of adoption, unless extended in accordance with Government Code Section 65858.

 SECTION 7.
 Severability.

 If any section, subsection, sentence, clause, phrase, or portion of this ordinance or the application thereof to any person or circumstance is held to be invalid or unenforceable by a court of competent jurisdiction, such invalidity shall not affect the remaining portions or other applications of the ordinance, and the provisions of this ordinance are declared to be severable.

-PASSED, APPROVED, AND ADOPTED the \\\\ day of \\\\\ 2019, on the following vote, to wit: AYES: NOES: ABSENT: ABSTAIN: Rex Bohn, Chairman Board of Supervisors, County of Humboldt State of California ATTEST: Kathy Hayes, CLERK, Board of Supervisors
+PASSED, APPROVED, AND ADOPTED the 2nd day of April 2019, on the following vote, to wit:

+AYES:

+NOES:

+ABSENT:

+ABSTAIN:

+Rex Bohn, Chair

+Board of Supervisors, County of Humboldt

+State of California

+ATTEST:

+Kathy Hayes, CLERK,

+Board of Supervisors

+D.,

+By

+Deputy